top of page

 Curious about other TV production and Media job roles?
 Have you considered any of the below?

 Beauty Therapist: A beauty therapist is a trained professional who specialises in providing various beauty treatments to clients.
-They offer a range of services, such as facials, massages, waxing, nail care, and makeup application.
-They also provide advice on skincare and beauty products, as well as guidance on how to maintain healthy skin.
-They work in a variety of settings, including spas, salons, and hotels.
+They offer various services, such as facials, massages, waxing, nail care, and makeup application.
+They also offer advice on skincare and beauty products and guidance on maintaining healthy skin.
+They work in various settings, including spas, salons, and hotels.

-Body Makeup Artist: A body makeup artist is a professional who is skilled in applying makeup to the body, typically for special events such as weddings or photoshoots.
-They use a variety of techniques and products to create a flawless and even skin tone, cover up blemishes, scars, or tattoos, and enhance the overall appearance of the skin.
-Body makeup artists are also adept at creating the illusion of muscle definition, and contouring the body.
+Body Makeup Artist: A body makeup artist is a professional skilled in applying makeup to the body, typically for special events such as weddings or photoshoots.
+They use various techniques and products to create a flawless and even skin tone, cover up blemishes, scars, or tattoos, and enhance the skin's overall appearance.
+Body makeup artists are adept at creating the illusion of muscle definition and contouring the body.

-Makeup Designer: A makeup designer is a professional who is responsible for creating makeup looks for various productions, such as films, TV shows, theatre performances, fashion shows, and photo shoots.
-They work closely with directors, producers, and costume designers to ensure that the makeup complements the overall vision of the project and helps to bring the characters to life.
+Makeup Designer: A makeup designer creates makeup looks for various productions, such as films, TV shows, theatre performances, fashion shows, and photo shoots.
+They work closely with directors, producers, and costume designers to ensure that the makeup complements the project's overall vision and helps bring the characters to life.

 Wig and Hair Specialist: A wig and hair specialist specialises in styling, cutting, and colouring wigs and hairpieces.
-They also provide advice on hair care and maintenance to their clients.
-In addition, they may work with individuals who suffer from hair loss due to medical conditions, helping them to find a wig or hairpiece that suits their needs.
+They also advise clients on hair care and maintenance.
+In addition, they may work with individuals who suffer from hair loss due to medical conditions, helping them find a wig or hairpiece that suits their needs.
 They may also be responsible for repairing or altering wigs and hairpieces to fit the client's head size and shape.

 Hopefully, by now, you will better understand what it takes to become a makeup artist for film and TV.
 If you need further advice and guidance, why not book a FREE discovery call to explore further how I can help you take your first step towards your dream career?

-If you want to connect or stay updated with the latest industry news and job opportunities, make sure to follow me on LinkedIn or sign up for my monthly newsletter, which also includes receiving updates on when a new blog post goes live.
+If you want to connect or stay updated with the latest industry news and job opportunities, make sure to follow me on LinkedIn or sign up for my monthly newsletter.
+The newsletter also includes updates when a new blog post goes live.

 If you enjoyed reading this post, please comment and share it on social media using any of the buttons below.
 Thank you.